wp-staging/wp-staging/readme.txt

 4. Finish - Access your backup / staging site

 == Changelog ==

+= 2.7.9 =
+* New: Compatible up to WordPress 5.6
+* Fix: Uninstall function can throw fatal error
+* Fix: Do not write sensitive information into debug.log if debug mode is active
+* Fix: Update notification shown even if there is no more recent version
+* Dev: Memory exhausted during tests
+* Dev: Prefix composer vendor libraries with PHP-Scoper
+* Dev: Add more unit and webdriver tests to improve QA
+* Enh: Change authentication to a combination of nonces and access tokens
+* Enh: Improve tests performance
+* Enh: Add tests for database export and restore

 = 2.7.8 =
 * New: Add special admin notice if plugin is not tested with latest WordPress version